shreevatsa/pdf-glyph-mapping/README.md

 Roughly, the idea is to
 - extract font data from the PDF file,
-- each glyph with its equivalent Unicode sequence (manually if necessary),
+- associate each glyph with its equivalent Unicode sequence (manually if necessary),
 - use this information to convert each text run in the PDF to the corresponding text.
 (By post-processing the PDF file to wrap each text run inside  `/ActualText`.)

 ## Background

-Ignoring PDF files that are just a collection of images (scans of pages), text in a PDF file consists of laying out glyphs from a font.
+Some PDF files are just a collection of images (scans of pages) — we ignore those.
+In any other PDF file (e.g. one where you can select a run of text), the text is displayed by laying out glyphs from a font.
 For example, in a certain PDF that uses the font Noto Sans Devanagari, the word प्राप्त may be formed by laying out four glyphs:

 ![0112](https://shreevatsa.github.io/pdf-glyph-mapping/work/glyphs/font-40532.ttf/glyph-0112.png)
 ![0042](https://shreevatsa.github.io/pdf-glyph-mapping/work/glyphs/font-40532.ttf/glyph-0042.png)